reymon359/how-to-live/advices/Ask for help/index.md

 Be honest.
 Better to ask for help on time than not to comply with what you promise.

-If someone else needs it, offer your help to them.
+If someone else needs help, offer yours to them.

 Don't be afraid of feeling weak for it.
 You are brave when you ask for help.

 If you are stuck and need help on a task, update others about it.

+Use nowadays technology.
+Ask for help on the internet if people around you can not help you.

+Take care of your health.
+If you don't feel good, ask for medical help.
+Go to the doctor.

 ## Quotes